13 Head Scarf Styles for Bad Hair Days and Beyond

-Some days my hair feels gorgeous, clean and beautiful enough to star in a hair-care campaign (call me, Pantene).
+Some days your hair feels gorgeous, clean and beautiful enough to star in a hair-care campaign.
 Other days, not so much.
-It’s dirty, frizzy or simply seems to have developed a new cowlick that I just can’t be bothered to deal with.
-Sometimes I’m hoping to protect my strands from wind or rain and other days I’m just bored and looking to try a new ’do.
-Whatever the case, a head scarf can help.
+It’s dirty, frizzy or simply seems to have developed a new cowlick that you just can’t be bothered to deal with.
+Whether you’re trying to hide a bad hair day, hoping to protect your strands from wind or rain or you’re just bored and looking to try a new ’do, a headscarf can help.

 1. The Pony Tie

 One of the absolute easiest ways to incorporate a scarf into your look is by simply tying it around a ponytail.
 This works with pretty much any size or shape, so long as you can secure it in a knot.
 If you’re really worried about the silk fabric slipping down your pony, loop your scarf through a hair elastic before tying it to give some extra staying power.

 Shop the style: Molans women’s head scarf ($15); Lauren Ralph Lauren women's juliet floral silk scarf ($88; $62)

 If you’re using a square scarf, start by folding it in half diagonally, then begin to roll or fold the scarf starting at the widest side and working your way toward the pointed corners.
 If you’re using a rectangular scarf, just start folding along the long side.
 Tie the loose ends under your hair at the nape of your neck and voilà!
 You can also knot the scarf at the middle after rolling it up to help it stay folded and add a bit more volume up top.

 Shop the style: Versace psychedelic logo print scarf headband ($350); Soho Style women's anything goes versatile wire wrap headband ($19; $16)

 3. The Bandanna